MozillaItalia/Mozilla-Italia-l10n-guide/en/1-Translation_Best_Practices.md

 >OK: Mozilla Italia's l10n guide
 No: Mozilla Italia's l10n guide**.**

 The punctuation sequences `.”.`, `.).` and similar are better avoided.
-When dealing with brackets or quotiation marks it’s better to delete the punctuation mark *inside* the bracket, leaving just the one outside it.
+When dealing with brackets or quotation marks it’s better to delete the punctuation mark *inside* the bracket, leaving just the one outside it.
 e.g.
 >OK: I replied “You may go now**”.**
 No: I replied “You may go now**.”.**